ArduPilot/ardupilot_wiki/copter/source/docs/mission-command-list.rst

 Support for the Delay command was added in Copter-3.4.

-Vehicle will remain at its current location until the specified number of seconds has passed or the absolute time is reached.
+The vehicle will remain at its current location until the specified number of seconds has passed or the absolute time is reached.
 The first column ("Seconds") holds the number of seconds to delay.
 Set to -1 if this field should be ignored.
 The "hour UTC", "minute UTC" and "second UTC" fields can be used to specify an absolute time (`UTC <https://en.wikipedia.org/wiki/Coordinated_Universal_Time>`__).
 The example above will cause the vehicle to take-off at 1:30pm UTC.
 Note that the hour and/or minute field can also be ignored by setting them to -1.

 This is a video made during the development of this feature.
-Note in the video CONDITION_DELAY command is used but in its final version this DELAY command should be used.
+Note in the video CONDITION_DELAY command is used but in its final version, this DELAY command should be used.

 ..  youtube:: 9VK3yjIyCSo
     :width: 100%